jssmith/ray-benchmarks/README.md

 python matgen.py $NUM_WORKERS $DIM_SIZE $DIM_BLOCKS mat_16k_8)
 ```

 The program generates data files filled with random numbers.
+For the parameters provided here each block is 2,000 x 2,000 entries in size and the matrix is 8 x 8 blocks in size.

 ### Matrix multiplication